BrunoDG/PixiLearning/README.md

 ## Why Pixi.js?

 Basically that's because I love to study new things while doing nothing because I hate being unproductive and I don't wanna get bored / depressed / upset with my extreme levels of procrastination while doing nothing.
-So, while I'm doing nothing on my free time, why can't Igit add study and learn something new?
+So, while I'm doing nothing on my free time, why can't I learn something new and add another skill, so I can express my ?

 _Quick observation:_ You're using VSCode for development, right?
 It's the same as me.
 So, you should consider running this line on your terminal: `npm install @types/pixi.js --save-dev`.